lydivetteroldan/simpl-to-do/README.md

 This is the Git repository for Simpl To-Do, a single-page application that will allow authenticated users to create, read, update and delete their to-do list items.

 ### Planning & Problem-Solving
-For this application, a user will be able to create a to-do list with a maximum of three items.
-The idea behind this is to increase focus and productivity, based on [the rule of three](http://agilelifestyle.net/the-rule-of-3).
+For this application, a signed-in user will be able to create their to-do list.

 After building Simpl To-Do's API with MongoDB and Express.js, I will work on the front-end using Bootstrap, Sass, Handlebars, JavaScript and jQuery, following software design best practices and the user stories and wireframes provided below.